freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1260.1

 With the customer's phone number, you can get their name.
-Below where you get the phone number, create a `CUSTOMER_NAME` variable that gets the customers name using the phone number.
+Below where you get the phone number, create a `CUSTOMER_NAME` variable that gets the customers name from the database using the phone number.

 #### HINTS

 - Query the database to set the `CUSTOMER_NAME` variable
 - Here's an example: `CUSTOMER_NAME=$($PSQL "<query_here>")`
-- Use the `SELECT`, `FROM` and `WHERE` keywords for your command
+- Use the `SELECT`, `FROM` and `WHERE` keywords for your query
+- You want only the `name` column from the `customers` table
 - The condition you want is `phone = '$PHONE_NUMBER'`
-- You only want the `name` column from the `customers` table
+- The query should look like this: `SELECT name FROM customers WHERE phone = '$PHONE_NUMBER'`
-- Add this to the suggested area: `CUSTOMER_NAME=$($PSQL "SELECT name FROM customers WHERE phone = '$PHONE_NUMBER'")`
+- Add `CUSTOMER_NAME=$($PSQL "SELECT name FROM customers WHERE phone = '$PHONE_NUMBER'")` below the `read PHONE_NUMBER` line

 ## 1265.
 Add if -z CUSTOMER_NAME